Arnold Melman, M.D., Appellant, v Montefiore Medical Center, Respondent.

 If, as plaintiff also alleges, his claimed failures of performance were “stale” by the time of the adverse actions in question, he is not simply questioning defendant’s “business judgment.”
 On the contrary, an argument of this nature raises an important question as to defendant’s credibility: Would the institution or hospital be taking current action against an employee because of “old business”?
 A jury, after weighing all the evidence, might or might not conclude that defendant was doing exactly that.
 Thus, resolving the question is not the function of a court on a motion for summary judgment.

 In that vein, “[a]n employer’s invocation of the business judgment rule does not insulate its decisions from all scrutiny in a discrimination case” (Weiss v JPMorgan Chase & Co., 332 Fed Appx 659, 663 [2d Cir 2009]).
-After all, “facts may exist from which a reasonable jury could conclude that the employer’s ‘business decision’ was so lacking in merit as to call into question its genuineness” (Dister v Continental Group, Inc., 859 F2d
+After all, “facts may exist from which a reasonable jury could conclude that the employer’s ‘business decision’ was so lacking in merit as to call into question its genuineness” (Dister v Continental Group, Inc., 859 F2d 1108, 1116 [2d Cir 1988]).
+Thus, contrary to the majority, I would not allow defendant to shield its potentially discriminatory actions from judicial scrutiny by merely uttering the words “business judgment.”

 As the majority acknowledges, the evidence, viewed in the light most favorable to plaintiff, shows that “seven older physicians left Montefiore involuntarily” (emphasis added).
 While this evidence is not in itself dispositive of the existence of age discrimination, it is certainly much more than a “collateral matter[ ]” that the majority does not wish to bother justifying.
-If an employer is treating employees less well because of their age, that same employer may well be paying older employees who refuse to leave less than they would he paid in the absence of age discrimination (see e.g. Murphy v American Home Prods.
+If an employer is treating employees less well because of their age, that same employer may well be paying older employees who refuse to leave less than they would be paid in the absence of age discrimination (see e.g. Murphy v American Home Prods.
 Corp., 159 AD2d 46, 49-50 [1990] [evidence indicating employer’s discriminatory treatment of employees other than plaintiff relevant “since such evidence is highly probative of the employer’s actual state of mind”]).

 “the statistical evidence in the record concerning the compensation of other departmental chairmen tends to refute any inference that age was a factor in setting their compensation.
 The record shows that some chairmen older than plaintiff or around the same age were paid more than he was, while some younger chairmen were paid less.”

-“[E]mployment discrimination is often accomplished by discreet manipulations and hidden under a veil of self-declared innocence.
-An employer who discriminates is unlikely to leave a ‘smoking gun,’ such as a notation in an employee’s personnel file, attesting to a discriminatory intent” (Rosen v Thornburgh, 928 F2d 528, 533 [2d Cir 1991]).
 Thus, what is not explained is often as important as what is explained.
 Here, plaintiff identified and defendant conceded that there was a series of employees in their 60s and 70s who ended their employment at defendant’s urging and were replaced by younger employees.
-For example, the 65-year-old chairman of orthopedics was, in the words of defendant, “encouraged” to leave, the director of infectious disease and the chairman of gastroenterology, both in their 60s, were “asked to leave,” and the director of pediatric endocrinology, in his late 60s, was “pushed out.”
+For example, the 65-year-old chairman of orthopedics was, in the words of defendant, “encouraged” to leave, the director of infectious disease and the chairman of gastroenterology, both in their 60s, were “asked to leave,” and the director of pediatric endocrinology, in his late 60s, was “pushed out.”5 Despite admitting that a series of older employees left involuntarily and were replaced by younger employees, defendant did not show that all the firings were prompted by nondiscriminatory motives.6 De-

 In a close case, this Court should not substitute its judgment for that of a jury (cf. Albunio v City of New York, 16 NY3d 472 [2011] [upholding a jury verdict for a plaintiff in a case that is a “closer” call]; Vivenzio v City of Syracuse, 611 F3d 98, 106 [2d Cir 2010] [“It is not the province of the court itself to decide what inferences should be drawn . . . ; if there is any evidence in the record from any source from which a reasonable inference could be drawn in favor of the nonmoving party, summary judgment is improper”] [internal quotation marks omitted]; Carlton v Mystic Transp., Inc., 202 F3d 129, 134 [2d Cir 2000],

 The fact that other older employees were forced to leave is also relevant to the strength or weakness of the mixed-motive case.
-Even if defendant genuinely believed the negative things it said about plaintiff, a jury might conclude that one element of defendant’s motivation was plaintiffs age.
+Even if defendant genuinely believed the negative things it said about plaintiff, a jury might conclude that one element of defendant’s motivation was plaintiff‘s age.

 It is also necessary to point out that the record reflects other evidence that would allow a jury to infer that the reasons proffered by defendant were not a complete explanation for its treatment of plaintiff.
-Robert B. Conaty, defendant’s executive vice-president for operations, who reviewed annual compensation for department chairs, asserted that the “rank, longevity or professional accomplishments” of a department chair were not material to their compensation.
+Robert B. Conaty, defendant’s executive vice president for operations, who reviewed annual compensation for department chairs, asserted that the “rank, longevity or professional accomplishments” of a department chair were not material to their compensation.
 Conaty averred that the chairman’s reputation and success, his ability “to attract quality faculty and mentor them,” along with his “ability to generate income for the Medical Center,” were factors in determining compensation.

 Melman’s success as chairman of the urology department included the publication of hundreds of academic articles in prestigious medical journals, many of which were coauthored by the department’s resident physicians, bolstering the residents’ post-training professional pursuits; authoring 42 textbook chapters; expanding the department’s laboratory and research space; and teaching thousands of students and resident physicians.
-Foreman, defendant’s president and chief executive offi
+Foreman, defendant’s president and chief executive offi-

 Finally, it bears mentioning that the motion court improperly relied on the idea that the existence of “animus” is a necessary element of a discrimination claim (Melman v Montefiore Med.
 Ctr., 36 Misc 3d 1216[A], 2010 NY Slip Op 52453[U], *3).
-On the contrary, the law has long been clear that intentional discrimination simply involves intentionally treating one person less well than another because of protected class status; it does not require evidence of animus.
+On the contrary, the law has long been clear that intentional discrimination simply involves intentionally treating one person less well than another because of protected class status; it does not require evidence of animus.9

 Retaliation